 The Greek island of Crete is a perfect destination for people who love nature and history.
 The island is fairly large and has a variety of attractions for people of all ages.
 It’s a great place to visit during summer, but there are many things to do year-round.
 So no matter what you’re looking for from a vacation, Crete will certainly deliver.
-To help you plan your vacation, I will give you a list of 14 Top-Rated Attractions & Places to Visit on Crete that are worth visiting.
+To help you plan your vacation, I will give you a list of 14 Best and Fun Things to Do in Crete that are worth visiting.
 Read on!

 Heraklion is one of the most popular tourist destinations in Crete and the largest urban city on the island.
 This makes a perfect base to explore all that Crete has to offer.
 I stayed here for a few days, and it quickly became one of my favorite places to visit in Crete.
 It is very busy and bustling with tourists, but it is full of life and character.

 Most interestingly here is visiting the Venetian Harbor.
 This was once a flourishing trading port, and is now a popular destination for tourists.
 Here you can see yacht marinas, cafes, restaurants with seaside patios, several museums, ancient shipyards, a children’s park, and more.